dintid/xBot-Medium/README.md

-# xBot
+# xBot Medium
-Repository for xBot Open Source Printer
+In this repository you will find the documentation and source files for the xBot Medium 3D printer.
+If you are missing a part or information on anything, please feel free to file an issue or contact me via my website at betrue3d.dk